Heavy Heavy Low Low: History

 Their final EP, Hospital Bomber, has been compared to their last album regarding the coarser vocals of Robert Smith and a decidedly different musical style.
-The instruments for Hospital Bomber were all recorded at once, playing the songs all the way through several times until a single take was chosen for each song.
-This technique gave the album a rawer sound than their previous albums.
-In a 2010 interview discussing Hospital Bomber, Robert Smith said the track "We Incompetent Sperm" was his favorite off the EP. " I was sick at the time so my voice sounds different than the other songs and it's a song about an old, dirty woman who worries about everything."
-Praise was held for their experimenting with this newer sound, incorporating aspects of jazz, punk, metal, and dissonance while prizing technical work and complete originality.
-Their EP is available to buy online through direct download.
+The instruments for Hospital Bomber were all recorded live in-studio, instead of being recorded track-by-track.
+This recording technique gave the album a rawer sound than their previous albums.
+In a 2010 interview discussing Hospital Bomber, Robert Smith said the track "We Incompetent Sperm" was his favorite off the EP.
+"I was sick at the time so my voice sounds different than the other songs and it's a song about an old, dirty woman who worries about everything."
+Praise was held for their experimenting with this newer sound.

-The band called it quits in 2009.
-On February 3, 2013, the band made a post regarding the breakup on their Facebook page.
-"HHLL is not a band.
-We broke up at the end of 2009 and never planned on letting anyone know because it's pathetic when bands take themselves so seriously and drag out their exit statement from the 'scene'.
-Australia was our last (and our most fun) tour ever.
-So thanks for liking us but this band is played the fuck out and we'll be doing newer, better things in our musical future."
+The band went on an indefinite hiatus in 2009 citing busy personal lives.

-Following the break up, members went on to start additional bands Downstaaiirs, I wanna Die, Donkeylips, and Riled.
+Following the hiatus, members went on to start additional bands Downstaaiirs, I wanna Die, Donkeylips, and Riled.
 These outfits mostly played house shows and smaller venues.
-Dan started the rap group Dem Dam Thang Boys and dedicated his life to kendama.
-He lives in a Prius and promotes the idea of Prius living.
+Dan started the rap group Dem Dam Thang Boys and is popular in the Kendama scene.

 In 2019, Heavy Heavy Low Low began posting on Instagram new artwork for the album for a vinyl reissue of Courtside Seats to the Greatest Fuck of All Time released by Twelve Gauge Records.

 In July 2019, they announced they were reuniting to play a handful of shows in 2020 with the original lineup along the west coast.
 The tour was postponed due to the COVID-19 pandemic.
 They indicated that they still plan to play shows when possible.

-In 2020 they uploaded a previously unreleased live in-studio EP "Steak, Tits, Football (I Hate Myself)".
+In 2020 they uploaded a previously unreleased live in-studio EP, Steak, Tits, Football (I Hate Myself).
 The EP was released on cassette by Illuminate My Heart Records and Larry Records, as well as vinyl release by Silent Pendulum Records.

-In 2021 Robbie Smith, Christopher and Andrew Fritter, along with Sam Pura formed Bone Cutter and released a self titled EP through Twelve Gauge Records.
+In 2021 Robbie Smith, Christopher and Andrew Fritter, along with Sam Pura formed Bone Cutter and released a self-titled EP through Twelve Gauge Records.

+In 2025, the band announced they will be releasing a new album called Pain Olympics.